sshivamvyas/Max-MinContrastiveLearning/README.md

 # Max-Min Contrastive Learning

-This repository contains the implementation of **Max-Min Contrastive Learning (MMCL)** — a novel contrastive learning approach inspired by margin-based classifiers.
+This repository contains the implementation of **Max-Min Contrastive Learning (MMCL)** — a contrastive learning approach inspired by margin-based classifiers.
 MMCL improves contrastive learning by selecting the most informative negative samples using max-margin principles, enhancing both convergence and final performance.

 ## Setup & Installation